peaclab/PACT/README.md

 * Name = SPICE_steady
 * Wrapper = SPICESolver_steady.py

-Steady-state SPICE solver grid temperature files are saved as RC_steady.cir.csv.
+Steady-state SPICE solver grid temperature files are saved as {ChipName}.cir.csv.
 Steady-state SPICE solver log files are saved as {ChipName}.log.
 The steady-state block-level temperatures will be printed in the terminal.

 ### SPICE_transient (.TRAN):